amritkarki001/PRODIGY_WD_2/README.md

 1. Open `index.html` in a web browser.
 2. Use the "Start/Stop" button to control the stopwatch.
+3. Click the "Lap" button to record the lap.
-3. Click the "Reset" button to reset the stopwatch.
+4. Click the "Reset" button to reset the stopwatch.

 ## Credits